 G.Skill Ripjaws DDR4 SO-DIMM

-G.Skill is widely considered a fan favorite when it comes to high-performance desktop memory.
+G.Skill is widely considered a fan favorite when it comes to high-performance desktop memory and often gets on our Best RAM list.
 What many might not know is that G.Skill also has a formidable SO-DIMM portfolio.
 In fact, the Ripjaws SO-DIMM series of memory kits is easily one of the most balanced and pocket-friendly lineups in the memory market.

 G.Skill offers the Ripjaws SO-DIMM memory with frequencies that span from DDR4-2133 up to DDR4-3200 with very decent timings and capacities ranging between 16GB and 64GB.
 The memory is available as a single module or in a dual-channel package, both of which come backed with a limited lifetime warranty.

 Boosting memory throughput leads to tangible performance gains.
 Moving from DDR4-2133 to DDR4-3200 netted an overall performance gain of up to 5.3%.
-We also saw more significant individual performance boosts, depending on the workload.
+We also saw more significant individual performance boosts, depending on the workload or RAM benchmark.
 In Microsoft Office, for example, DDR4-3200 delivered up to 6% more performance than DDR4-2133.

 We recorded 7.6% more performance in Photoshop with the Adobe application suite but only recorded a 4.9% gain in Premiere by stepping up to DDR4-3200 over DDR4-2133.
 In 7-Zip compression workloads, DDR4-3200 offered a 7.9% increase in performance.
 Surprisingly, memory frequency didn't influence encoding workloads substantially as the performance boosts were below 4%.